Symphiel/CursedCode/README.md

 js code and packaging sourced from [Autumns Genesis mod](https://github.com/Hsifnus/autumns-genesis).

-I am a map maker, not a coder.
+I am a map maker, not a programmer.